The deploy a VHD Step was introduced in Octopus 3.11.1.

 PreDeployscripts in your package are run.

-- Enabled step features such as configuration variables in JSON files, config transforms and substituting variables in files are run against the package folder and the application path within the mounted VHD.
+- Enabled step features such as structured configuration variables, .NET configuration transforms and substituting variables in transforms are run against the package folder and the application path within the mounted VHD.

 Deployscripts are run.